 For new websites/stores

-- Go to Settings > General.
+- In your store’s WP Admin dashboard, navigate to Settings > General.

 For existing websites/stores

-Because your website/store has already been indexed under http:// , it now needs to be redirected to https:// so visitors and customers can continue to find you.
-Really Simple SSL is a plugin that can help with this.
+for visitors and customers to continue to find you.
+Really Simple SSL is a third-party plugin that can help with this.

 Other tips:

-- Perform an SSL Check to uncover any non-secure links and content
+- Perform an SSL Check to uncover any non-secure links and content.

 WooCommerce Force SSL setting

-↑ Back to topBefore using this setting, note that we highly recommend running your entire website/store with https, not just the checkout page.
+↑ Back to topBefore using this setting, we highly recommend running your entire store with https://

 - Checkout

-- My Account
+- My account

 Troubleshooting SSL issues